groadabike/Kaldi-Dsing-task/README.md

 ## 3- Transform Sing! to DSing dataset

-The scripts to transform the **Sing!** dataset to DSing ASR task dataset are located in the **[DSing Construction](DSing Construction/)** directory.
+The scripts to transform the **Sing!** dataset to DSing ASR task dataset is located in the **[DSing Construction](DSing Construction/)** directory.
-The process is based on a series of python tools that are summarise in the runme_sing2dsing.sh bash script.
+The process is based on a series of python tools that are summarised in the runme_sing2dsing.sh bash script.

 1. Define the variable *version* with the name of the DSing version you want to construct (DSing1, DSing3 or DSing30).
-Any other option will rise an error.
+Any other option will raise an error.
 2. Set the variable *DSing_dest* with the path where the DSing version will be saved.
 3. Set the variable *SmuleSing_path* with the path to your copy of Smule Sing!300x30x2.
 4. Run code until step **K**